vangjvn/devchain/docs/run.rst

 .. code:: bash

-  $ docker run --rm -v $HOME/.devchain:/devchain secondstate/devchain node init --home /devchain
+  $ docker run --rm -v $HOME/.devchain:/devchain secondstate/devchain:develop node init --home /devchain

 The `genesis.json` and `config.toml` files will be created under the `$HOME/.devchain/config` directory.
 You can make changes to those files to customize your blockchain.
 You may need to `sudo su -` in order to edit those files since they are created by the root user.
 The eni lib have been built into the docker image so you don't need to worry about it.
 Then, you can start the node.

 .. code:: bash

-  $ docker run --rm -v $HOME/.devchain:/devchain -p 26657:26657 -p 8545:8545 secondstate/devchain node start --home /devchain
+  $ docker run --rm -v $HOME/.devchain:/devchain -p 26657:26657 -p 8545:8545 secondstate/devchain:develop node start --home /devchain

-You can get the ID of the running Docker container.
+From a second terminal window, you can get the ID of the running Docker container.

 .. code:: bash